 - The Talon Tool’s threaded tip: After I’ve complete a few turns and successfully cleaned the back of my locking lugs, I remove the Talon Tool and screw on an AR-15 chamber brush.
 Rotating the chamber brush was easier for me when on the Talon Tool because the handle doesn’t spin like the handles on the other cleaning rods I own.

 - The tool head on the Talon Tool is made from 400 series stainless steel.
 This means that the “talons” are brittle enough to break under pressure instead of bending.
 Tactical Tolerance designed them this way so the Talon Tool will not get stuck in the chamber from pieces being bent.

 - Every Talon Tool is made in the U.S.A.

 My former method of cleaning my AR-15’s locking lugs was to use a dental pick, and it was time consuming.
 I am indeed able to clean my AR-15’s locking lugs quicker and easier when using the Talon Tool.
 I appreciate that the handle doubles as storage for the rest of the tool because it makes it compact and allows me to pack it away in my range bag without taking up too much space.
 To sum it up, the Talon Tool does what it was designed to do and I find that using this tool is as easy as “in, spin and done”.

-The Talon Tool is available for close to $40.00 (+shipping) from Tactical Tolerance and is guaranteed for life.
+The Talon Tool is available for close to $40.00 (+shipping) from CAT Outdoors and is guaranteed for life.